Accessing software

 Create a job that is able to run

-.
+python3 --version.
 Remember, no software is loaded by default!
 Running a job is just like logging on to the system (you should not assume a module loaded on the login node is loaded on a compute node).
-Runningmodule purge
+Runningmodule purgeas first command in the job is recommended.

 Loading a module by default